Rafael Devers Player Props: Red Sox vs. Royals

 Rafael Devers At The Plate

-- Devers has 106 hits, which is best among Boston hitters this season, while batting .264 with 50 extra-base hits.
+- Devers has 107 hits, which leads Boston hitters this season, while batting .264 with 51 extra-base hits.

-- He ranks 57th in batting average, 62nd in on base percentage, and 11th in slugging among the qualifying batters in MLB play.
+- He ranks 58th in batting average, 66th in on base percentage, and 12th in slugging among qualifying batters in baseball.

-- Devers has an RBI in 47 of 105 games this year, with multiple RBI in 19 of them.
-He has also driven home three or more of his team's runs in eight contests.
+- In 44.3% of his games this year, Devers has tallied at least one RBI.
+In 19 of those games (17.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.